-The following training modules must be completed annually by healthcare providers who participate with Humana Medicare Advantage; Humana Medicaid, including Humana Healthy Horizons in Kentucky; and/or Humana Medicare-Medicaid dual special needs plans.
+The following training modules must be completed annually by healthcare providers who participate in Humana Medicare Advantage (MA) Special Needs Plans (SNPs); Humana Healthy Horizons® Medicaid plans in one or more applicable states; and/or a Humana Medicare-Medicaid dual plan in Illinois.
 Read below to determine which modules apply to your practice.

-Humana-participating healthcare providers serving Humana Medicare HMO members in the following states are required to comply with SNP training:
+Healthcare providers serving any Humana Medicare SNP members in the following states/territories are required to comply with SNP training:

-If you are contracted to provide services for a Medicaid plan administered by Humana Healthy Horizons in Florida, Illinois, Kentucky, and/or South Carolina, you are required to take the modules cited below.
-Your training may include any or all of the modules, depending on the state(s) in which you are contracted.
+If you are contracted to provide services for a Medicaid plan administered by Humana Healthy Horizons or the Humana Gold Plus Integrated (Medicare-Medicaid) duals program in Illinois, you are required to complete and attest to completing for several training modules.
+Your training may include any or all of the following modules, depending on the state(s) in which you are contracted:

 - Health, Safety and Welfare Training

 Access your required training modules for the state(s) in which you offer services to our members with coverage through Humana Healthy Horizons